rx229/Projects/docs/index.md

-## Welcome to My GitHub Page!
+### Welcome to my portoflio

-I will be using this page as
+I will be using this page to document my progress in machine learning and data science.

+Data science is generally focused on solving 1 of 3 different problems:

 **Supervised Learning:**
 -	Classification: Classifying labeled data